isene/RTFM/README.md

 pane is also used to show information such as the currently tagged items, your (book)marks, output from commands, etc.

-You can run any command in the bottom "command line" and have the output presented in the right pane.
+You can run any command in the bottom "command bar" and have the output presented in the right pane.
 Use LEFT and RIGHT keys to go back and forth on the command line, HOME to beginning of line, END to end of line, Backspace or Ctrl-h to delete previous character, Ctrl-w to delete previous word, TAB to complete directories and file names and ENTER to issue the command, while Ctrl-u deletes the line.
 Issuing ENTER on a blank line has no effect.
+Use Ctrl-g to leave the command bar without executing anything.

 ## Installation

-You can install RTFM by simply coloning this repo and put the file `rtfm` in your "bin" directory.
+You can install RTFM by coloning this repo and put the file `rtfm` in your "bin" directory.
 Or you can simply run `gem install rtfm-filemanager`.

 There are two basic prerequisites needed: `x11-utils` and `xdotool`.
 On Ubuntu these would be installed via `apt install x11-utils xdotool`.